ichbinjon/Flask/README.md

 Web Applications made using flask

 1. flaskr - followed the tutorial on the flask documentation pages to get a gist of using Flask.
-2. MovieFlask - Playing with API calls using python 'request' library
+2. portal - Playing with API calls using python 'request' library
+	- API keys taken from environment variable